Stay in touch

 Attractive and well-balanced vintage year exposure

 The portfolio has an attractive maturity profile which balances near term realisation prospects with a strong pipeline of medium to longer term growth.
-Investments completed in 2014 or earlier, which are more likely to generate gains from realisations in the shorter term, represent 45% of the Portfolio.
-Against this, 55% of value is in investments made between 2015 and 2017, providing the Portfolio with medium to longer term growth as value created within these businesses translates into gains.
-Within the more mature holdings, relatively little value remains in companies acquired before 2008, with this category falling from 13% to 3% in the year.
+Investments completed in 2014 or earlier, which are more likely to generate gains from realisations in the shorter term, represent 43% of the Portfolio.
+Against this, 57% of value is in investments made between 2015 and 2018, providing the Portfolio with medium to longer term growth as value created within these businesses translates into gains.
+Within the more mature holdings, relatively little value remains in companies acquired before 2008, with this category representing less than 4% of the portfolio.

 A modest increase in valuation multiples over the year